 Thinking Hurts Too Much

-The video is an immersive experience that is constantly changing, as your eye moves from one focal point to the next, dancing across the screen that never stops moving.
-In this way, the artist envelops the viewer in a kinetic, psychedelic clamor of pop culture icons, putting us on a super highway of memory, both singular and shared.
-In doing so, Gray makes us aware of the passage of time as we witness the reactions of other viewers standing next to us—each responding to the images that are beyond our own experiences and reminding us of the separation that results from unshared memory.
+The video is an immersive experience that is constantly changing, as your eye moves from one area to the next, dancing across the screen that never stops moving.
+In this way, the artist envelops the viewer in a kinetic clamor of pop culture icons, putting us on a super highway of memory, both singular and shared.
+In doing so, Gray makes us aware of the passage of time as we witness the reactions of other viewers standing next to us—reminding us of the separation that results from unshared memory.